 Japanese Clematis varieties were the first to spread to the rest of the world, not arriving in Europe until 1836.
 The first species introduced to Britain is still the variety most commonly used to breed large flowering cultivars to this day.
 It had been cultivated for centuries in Japan by that point.

 Popular Types, Species, and Cultivars

-Clematis is the Latin name for these flowers as well as the common one.
+Clematis is the Latin name for these flowers and the common one.
 The name is derived from the Latin for climbing vine, which is the most distinctive feature for most plants sharing this name.

 What Regions are Clematis Flowers Native to?